artsy/artsy.github.io/_posts/2012-07-05-spend-time-with-your-site.markdown

 **It's our site, as a slideshow.**

-{% include expanded_img.html url="/images/2012-07-05-spend-time-with-your-site/slideshow_screenshot.jpg" title="Artsy as a slideshow" %}
+{% expanded_img /images/2012-07-05-spend-time-with-your-site/slideshow_screenshot.jpg" title="Artsy as a slideshow" %}

 That's all.
 Our wall-mounted display shows the same web page that a visitor to our site recently requested.
 Every 20 seconds, it refreshes and shows a new, more recently requested page.